-If you’re looking for a pet that can cope while you’re out of the house for hours on end, then a cat is what you need!
-These independent-spirited animals are frequently more than happy to chill out on their own, without the need for any human interaction.
+If you’re looking for a pet that can cope while you’re out of the house for hours on end, a cat is what you need!
+These independent-spirited animals are frequently more than happy to chill out on their own without the need for any human interaction.
 Sure, they’ll be happy when you get home, but in between those times, they might just nap the day away.

 17. Cats are neat and tidy